What do you think the connection is between autism and courage?

 Since being diagnosed with autism in 2020, it’s piqued my interest to learn more.
 I’ve had to get to know myself again through a different lens.
-For example, my hyperfocus is one of my autistic gifts (I really love it) but remains problematic to my family.
+For example, my hyperfocus is one of my autistic gifts (I really love it).

-Autism has raised more questions and opened the door to different kinds of communication with my family but I’m one of the lucky ones as I have tons of immediate family support – now that they understand what’s going on.
+The diagnosis of autism has raised more questions and opened the door to different kinds of communication with my family.
+I’m one of the lucky ones as I have tons of immediate family support – now that they understand what’s going on.

 I look people in the eye, hold a conversation very well and love deep and meaningful conversations.
 I’m not someone you’d find hanging around the water cooler having a general chin-wag.

 Over the last two years, my research has raised a few questions.

 - ‘Why did the American Psychiatric Association take away the Asperger’s diagnosis in 2013 and just created a blanket Autistic spectrum ‘disorder’?
 How can the APA place a non-verbal toddler (this is a clear autistic marker, along with other factors) with a toddler who is verbal.
 This was an original marker identifying people with Asperger’s, along with other factors.
 Autistic differences are vast and this is now being acknowledged more through literature.
 People with an Asperger diagnosis still have challenges and traits that clearly define them as being on the autistic spectrum.
 It just may not be as obvious.

 - The definition of autism.
 It’s complex, and its’ complexity lies in the fact that it’s a spectrum.
 Is autism a brain or psychological disorder or condition?
 My reading and research is moving me towards autism being a disorder of the brain and body based on affected biochemistry and neuropathways.
-Depending on what neuro and biopathways are affected, will influence how the brain processes information, how an autistic thinks, feels and responds to the world around them.
+Depending on what neuro and biopathways are affected, will influence how the brain processes information, how autistics think, feel and respond to the world around them.
 Sensory processing is usually affected, as is the ability to emotionally regulate.
 Anxiety, depression and other mental health conditions tend to coincide with autism.

 - There’s no question the autistic brain is wired differently.
 This isn’t good or bad.
 The question is, how far does the pendulum need to swing before variation is determined as being autistic?